 - HSCI 180: Gateway to Health Careers, which is offered as an initial break-through course to students expecting to pursue advanced coursework and eventually a career in health care.
 This course is offered exclusively to students in the Career Advancement Academy for Allied Health.

-Our goals for students taking courses in the Health Science Department at Skyline are to:
+Our goals for students taking courses in the Health Science program at Skyline are to:

 - Establish critical frameworks for interrogating and understanding factors influencing personal, community and environmental health;

 - Cultivate actionable, relevant strategies to improve, maintain and re-imagine personal, community and environmental health both in coursework and outside of the classroom in collaboration with the entire Skyline College Community;

 - Provide an interdisciplinary and foundational introduction to the health sciences that meets the specific needs of students pursuing careers and/or transfer degrees in nursing, medicine, allied health, public health, health education, health administration & policy, and human services;